DeviceLink profiles offer some advantages in comparison to device profiles:

 In the panel Black Point and TAC you can define the overall Total Area Coverage (TAC) and the TAC for the black point (Black TAC).
 The black TAC represents the darkest color value of the profile which is usually identical with the maximum TAC.
 The graphical display of each color contains a number field showing the amount of ink used in the profile.
 Depending on the selected Black Calculation the number fields are either enabled or disabled.

-Black Calculation: Four different settings available for DeviceLink profiling (see screenshot below).
+Black Calculation: Five different settings available for DeviceLink profiling (see screenshot below).

 Note: If no default value for the Black TAC is defined, it is recommended to use 400% as a starting point for the calculation.

 Balance CMY: This setting adapts the CMY values to a pre-defined Max.Black value and generates a neutral black point.
 Define the Black TAC and TAC in accordance with the printing conditions.
 The Max.Black should be set to the ideal value for your substrate.
 Similar to the setting Auto those values are regarded as maximum values which may be underrun if a neutral black point is not achievable.
 Allows customization of the black channel (or in general the 4th channel) and the addition of Multicolor channels.